alexladda/instance-blog/README.md

 ### pages

+Create a folder named pages.
 The Blog will render all Markdown files in the pages subfolder.

 ### projects

-todo
+Create a folder named projects.
+The Blog will render all Markdown files in the pages subfolder.

 ### dashboards